Mazlan acquired his love of gardening at a young age, and it has been his passion for over 55 years.

 Some people prefer to twist the top off.
 To do this, wrap the leafy top with a piece of cloth.
 Hold it firmly and with a hard twist pull off the top (like unscrewing a lid from a jar).
 This method gives you less excess flesh to remove.

-#2: Remove Excess Fruit Flesh & Strip the Lower Leaves
+Step 2: Remove Excess Fruit Flesh and Strip the Lower Leaves

 Remove the excess fruit flesh and slice the bottom part of the crown.
 This will expose the root buds, which look like small dots.

-Note: Make sure all fruit flesh are removed from the base.
+Note: Make sure all fruit flesh is removed from the base.
 This will prevent the plant from rotting.

-#3: Let it Dry Out for a Few Days
+Step 3: Let the Top Dry Out for a Few Days

 After removing the leaves from the stalk, let it dry for two to three days.
 This will allow the wound or the cut end to dry and heal.
 This is another step to prevent rot.